Curved Koszul duality of algebras over unital versions of binary operads: Conventions, background, and recollections

+where $P^{-*}$ is $P$ with grading reversed.
+(The right $u\Com$-module structure, which is not explicitly described in~\cite{Idrissi2016}, will be described in Section~\ref{sec:right-ucom-module}.)

-Finally, using theorems about preservations of weak equivalences by the relative operadic composition product, we find that given a $u\Pois_{n}$-algebra $A$, the factorization homology of $M$ with coefficients in $A$ over $\R$ is quasi-isomorphic to $\GG_{P}^{\vee} \circ_{u\Pois_{n}}^{\mathbb{L}} A$ (under the hypotheses stated above).
+Using the theorems of~\cite[Chapter 15]{Fresse2009}, we find that given a $u\Pois_{n}$-algebra $A$, the factorization homology of $M$ with coefficients in $A$ over $\R$ is given, up to quasi-isomorphism and under the hypotheses stated above, by: